-The near-to-operational route of Meerut Metro spans 23.60 km, with 14.80 km elevated and 8.80 km underground sections.
-The metro is expected to become operational on this corridor by October 2025.
-An added advantage of this route is that several stations will offer connectivity with the Delhi–Meerut RRTS (Namo Bharat), providing seamless travel between the Meerut Metro and the rapid rail network.
+Theoperational route of Meerut Metro spans 23.60 km, with 14.80 km elevated and 8.80 km underground sections.
+An added advantage of this route is that several stations are connected to the Delhi–Meerut RRTS (Namo Bharat), providing seamless travel between the Meerut Metro and the rapid rail network.
 Here is the Meerut Metro Route Map–

 Meerut Metro Route